SohailKhanPAK/Python-For-All/README.md

 # Python-For-All
-From Basic , We will follow "Easy to Learn Python Book"
+From Basic , We will follow "Smarter way to Learn Python"